GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/audio/index.md

 Playing music or sounds is an essential part of any game.
 GDevelop provides you with several conditions and actions to play audio files.

-!!! note

 All durations for audio (musics, sounds), and timers too, in GDevelop are in seconds.

 ## Playing a sound or a music file